tanishayadav29/CodeAlpha_Language_Translator_Tool/README.md

-# 🌍 Language Translator Tool (CodeAlpha Internship Project)
+# 🌍 Language Translator Tool

 ## 📌 Description
 This is a simple AI-based Language Translator web application built using Python and Streamlit.
 It allows users to translate text between multiple languages and listen to the translated output using text-to-speech.